Hug0lmn/DAMM_copy/Account_analysis/README.md

 - `Check_trans_wallet.ts` – Analyzes liquidity interactions for a specific wallet and evaluates their profitability across pools.

 ## 🧪 How to Use
-First, run `Get_transac.ts` with a specific address — this can be a DAMM v2 liquidity pool or a wallet address.
+First, run `Get_transac.ts` with a specific address and a specific number of max transactions — this can be a DAMM v2 liquidity pool or a wallet address.

 Depending on what you want to analyze:
 - **Liquidity Pool:** Run `Check_trans_pool.ts`